Therapy for Professional Stress

 • Increased self-criticism or fear of falling short

-Because these patterns are often rewarded professionally, they can go unnoticed until burnout, anxiety, or depression begin to surface.
+Because these patterns are frequently rewarded professionally, they can go unnoticed until burnout, anxiety, or depression surface.

-• Understanding what drives your sense of urgency or pressure
+• Understanding what drives urgency, pressure, or over-responsibility

 • Clarifying which expectations are internal versus external